Cram\'er-Rao Bound Optimization for Fluid Antenna-Empowered Integrated Sensing and Uplink Communication System: System Model and Problem Formulation

 \subsection{Problem Formulation}

-Our objective is to minimize the CRB of estimating the angle information $\theta_0$ via jointly optimizing the transmit beamformer $\mathbf{W}$, the linear filters $\{\mathbf{u}_k\}$, the UL users' transmit power $\{q_k\}$ and the MA position coefficients $\{\mathbf{d}_r\}$.
-The optimization problem can be mathematically formulated as
+Our objective is to minimize the CRB of estimating the angle information $\theta_0$ via jointly optimizing the transmit beamformer $\mathbf{W}$, the linear filters $\{\mathbf{u}_k\}$, the UL users' transmit power $\{q_k\}$ and the FA position coefficients $\{\mathbf{d}_r\}$.
+The optimization problem \footnote{{The two-time scale optimization problem will be investigated in future work.}} can be mathematically formulated as

-where ${R}_{t}$ is the predefined sum-rate threshold of all UL users, $P_{BS}$ and $P_{u,k}$ denote the maximum transmission power of the BS and the $k$-th UL user, respectively, $d_{max}$ represents the maximum moving distance of BS's MA and $d_{min}$ is the minimum distance between adjacent antennas for avoiding antenna coupling effect.
+where ${R}_{t}$ is the predefined sum-rate threshold of all UL users, $P_{BS}$ and $P_{u,k}$ denote the maximum transmission power of the BS and the $k$-th UL user, respectively, $d_{max}$ represents the maximum moving distance of BS's FA and $d_{min}$ is the minimum distance between adjacent antennas for avoiding antenna coupling effect.